devkitPro/gba-examples/cmake_vscode/README.md

 # Example to develop for GBA using CMake and Visual Studio Code

 CMake scripts and VS Code files for GBA homebrew development.
 This was inspired by https://github.com/Lectem/3ds-cmake resp. its forks, especially https://github.com/Xtansia/3ds-cmake.
+See the MIT [LICENSE](LICENSE).

 # How to use this?